-If your puppy has just been neutered or spayed you’re likely wondering how long he/she will need to wear their cone.
+If your puppy just got fixed, you’re probably asking how long they need to wear that cone.

 It’s recommended that your puppy wears his cone for 8-10 days after being neutered while his wound heals.
 Depending on how the wound heals and whether his stitches have come off, cone removal may be earlier or later than 8-10 days.